-Michelle MacKinnon’s practice dwells on the (un)familiarities of home and what happens when its sentiment becomes disconnected, dislocated and ambiguous.
-She navigates the threshold of when commonplace becomes anomalous in her ongoing transient displacement; not being without a home, but rather the feeling when a traditional idea of home is suddenly dismantled.
+My practice dwells onthe (un)familiarities of home and what happens when its sentiment becomes disconnected, dislocated and ambiguous.
+I navigate the threshold of when commonplace becomes anomalous in my ongoing transient displacement; not being without a home, but rather the feeling when a traditional idea of home is suddenly dismantled.

-adoration of things and people in an attempt to (re)familiarize and fit herself into a new understanding of what was, or still
+adoration of things and people in an attempt to (re)familiarize and fit myself

+into a new understanding of what was, or still could be, home.